danrusu/play-smart-with-the-backend/snippets/utils.md

-### Chrome Dev Tools - UTILITIES SNIPPET
+### Utilities snippet
-- Save it in Chrome and test it
+- Save it in Chrome Dev Tools and test it.
-- You can find a simple test JSON at http://danrusu.ro/test/sportcar.json
+- You can find a simple test JSON at http://danrusu.ro/test/sportcar.json.

 ```javascript
 const prettify = json => JSON.stringify(json, null, 2);